paveltimofeev/screens.io/tasklist.md

--- Proxy: [Bug] cannot create another one account with the same password (index for password field was created) -- Frontend & Backend: [Bug] Adding then removing ClickSelectors cause array with empty selector - [""] that fails job -- Frontend & Backend: Unclear error messages during signin/signup
+-- Proxy: [Bug] cannot create another one account with the same password (index for password field was created) -- Frontend & Backend: [Bug] Adding then removing ClickSelectors cause array with empty selector - [""] that fails job -- Frontend & Backend: Unclear error messages during signin/signup -- **New User Init Process**: [Bug] New user does not have any Viewports configured.

-- **New User Init Process**: [Bug] New user does not have any Viewports configured and do not have ability to add them.
+-- Run scenarios filtered by ids[]*viewports[]
-- Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.
+-- Frontend: Integrate bootstrap for grid system, tables, dropdowns and modals.

 TechDept
 - Frontend: Fix Comparer view Fit/Full mode